-KFSHRC’S DCEO Highlights Medical Tourism Growth At Arab Health 2025
+KFSHRC’s DCEO Highlights Medical Tourism Growth at Arab Health 2025

 Date

-(MENAFN- GlobeNewsWire - Nasdaq) Advanced Tech and Global Collaborations Attract Patients from 17 Countries

-RIYADH, Saudi Arabia, Jan.
-28, 2025 (GLOBE NEWSWIRE) -- King Faisal Specialist Hospital & Research Centre (KFSHRC) Deputy Chief Executive Officer, Dr. Björn Zoëga, represented KFSHRC at the region's premier healthcare event, Arab Health 2025, held recently in Dubai.
-Dr. Zoëga participated in a panel discussion titled“Investing in KSA's Healthcare Future”.
+King Faisal Specialist Hospital & Research Centre (KFSHRC) Deputy Chief Executive Officer, Dr. Björn Zoëga, represented KFSHRC at the region’s premier healthcare event, Arab Health 2025, held recently in Dubai.
+Dr. Zoëga participated in a panel discussion titled “Investing in KSA’s Healthcare Future”.

 The panel discussion emphasized KFSHRC’s critical contributions to advancing Saudi Arabia’s healthcare sector and its ambition to become a global healthcare hub.
 Dr. Zoëga highlighted how KFSHRC’s adoption of advanced technologies, including AI-powered diagnostics, robotic-assisted surgeries, and telemedicine services, supports the Kingdom’s Health Sector Transformation Program.
 These innovations enhance the quality and accessibility of care, attracting 46,476 new patients in 2024, including a 47.39% increase in medical tourism cases with patients from 17 countries, reinforcing Saudi Arabia’s position as a global healthcare hub.